2008 Kawasaki KX250F

 – Showa twin-chamber fork keeps oil and air in separate chambers for stable damping performance during long motos

-– A new rear shock damping adjustment needle allows more precise tuning of the rear suspension
+– Fine rear shock damping adjuster needle allows precise suspension tuning

 – Alloy swingarm uses cast front section, tapered hydroformed spars and forged chain pullers; the tapered spars are shaped to match the balance of flex and rigidity required of the aluminum frame

-– New “sprocket-style” chain roller helps smooth engine braking by reducing drive lash
+– Sprocket-style chain roller helps smooth engine braking by reducing drive lash

 – Front and rear brakes utilize petal discs, helping to reduce overall weight

 – Petal discs help to clean the brake pads for more efficient braking performance